Book Your Appointment Now

 Mounjaro (Tirzepatide) — The Dual-Agonist Newcomer

 Mounjaro is Eli Lilly's once-weekly tirzepatide injection.
 Health Canada granted Notice of Compliance in November 2023 for adults with type 2 diabetes, with doses of 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.
 The breakthrough is that tirzepatide activates both the GLP-1 receptor and the glucose-dependent insulinotropic polypeptide (GIP) receptor — making it a dual incretin agonist.
 The SURMOUNT-1 trial in adults with obesity showed up to 22.5 percent average body weight loss at the 15 mg dose over 72 weeks.
-As of 2026, Mounjaro is approved in Canada for type 2 diabetes only, while its weight-loss-indicated counterpart Zepbound has not yet received Health Canada approval at the time of this update — physicians prescribe Mounjaro off-label for weight management when criteria are met.
+As of 2026, Mounjaro is approved in Canada for type 2 diabetes only, while its weight-loss-indicated counterpart Zepbound has not yet received Health Canada approval at the time of this update — doctors prescribe Mounjaro off-label for weight management when criteria are met.

 Mounjaro tirzepatide dual GIP GLP-1 Canada Eli Lilly